Exploring Finance Options for Canadian Medical Students at SGU

 If you’re seriously considering SGU, you’re in good company.
 “Year after year, Canadians continue to choose St. George’s University,” says Chuck Furey, SGU’s director of admissions for Canada.
 As you’ll soon see, students quickly realize that they can afford the high-caliber education thanks to an array of financing options.

 When it comes to scholarships for medical students, you have more options than you might realize.
 This is true even for Canadian students going to school outside their home countries.
 SGU has numerous scholarships available to students from all different countries, including Canada.
-In fact, SGU extended scholarships to 90 percent of Canadian students in 2019.
+In fact, about $15 million in SGU scholarships were granted to entering Canadian MD students in the 2021-22 academic year.*

 “When we lay out all the different scholarships at St. George’s University, Canadian students are very pleased,” Furey says.
 “And there’s quite a menu.”